Why You Should Visit Hua Hin at least Once in Your Life

 Beach not your style?
 There are two phenomenal water parks right in town, the Vana Nava Hua Hin and the Black Mountain Water Park.
 Either one will provide a day’s worth of fun for the whole family.

 For older kids, consider taking a bicycle tour of the area.
 Rent a bike and see everything this amazing city has to offer.
-Traveling with thrill seekers?
+Travelling with thrill seekers?
 Check out the Cha-am ATV Park.
 Hop on an ATV and head out on an off-road tour on the area.

 For a truly immersive experience, take your children to one of the many local markets.
 Eat traditional Thai food, view and buy arts, crafts, and other wares, or watch the street performers.
 There is no better place to get a feel for Thai culture.